kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 {{< note >}}
 <!-- UPDATE THIS WHEN PROMOTING TO BETA -->
-The `mismatchLabelKeys` field is a alpha-level field and is disabled by default in Kubernetes {{< skew currentVersion >}}.
+The `mismatchLabelKeys` field is an alpha-level field and is disabled by default in Kubernetes {{< skew currentVersion >}}.
 When you want to use it, you have to enable it via the `MatchLabelKeysInPodAffinity` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/).